-I am a Sociologist and Postdoctoral Fellow in Cardiovascular Disease Prevention at the Stanford University School of Medicine.
-My research examines health, gender, and inequality.
+I am a Sociologist and Postdoctoral Research Fellow in Cardiovascular Disease Prevention at the Stanford University School of Medicine.
+My research examines health, consumption, and social inequality.

-My primary research agenda investigates how diet disparities help drive social inequality in the United States.
+My primary research agenda investigates health disparities across class, race, and gender in the United States.
 I draw on both qualitative and quantitative methods to understand how neighborhoods, schools, and families shape our health behaviors and outcomes.
 My first book, which examines nutritional inequality in America, is forthcoming in 2021 with Little, Brown Spark.
 My work has been published in journals such as Social Science & Medicine, Sociological Science, and the Journal of Adolescent Health.

 I hold a Ph.D. in Sociology from Stanford University, a M.A. in Cultural Studies from the University of Bremen, and a B.S. in Education and Social Policy from Northwestern University.